-It needs to be noted that some commissioners have expressed themselves to the effect that "throwing money" at Jewish education will not by itself do the job.
-They believe that, at the same time, there needs to be a careful review of current programs and administrative structures to see how these can be improved.
-They believe that we need to encourage monitoring and evaluation of projects aimed at improving Jewish education.
-Careful attention to the quality of what we are attempting to do and honest and perceptive evaluations are needed, both to get appropriate results for what is being spent and also to encourage funding sources.
+It needs to be noted that some members of the Commission are concerned that "throwing money" at Jewish education will not by itself do the job.
+There needs to be a careful review of current programs and administrative structures to see how these can be improved.
+They believe that projects aimed at improving Jewish education need to be monitored and evaluated.
+Careful attention to quality and honest and perceptive evaluations are needed, both to get appropriate results for what is being spent, and also to encourage funding sources to participate more significantly.
+The Commission urges a vigorous effort to involve more key community leaders in the Jewish education enterprise.
+It urges local communities to establish comprehensive planning committees to study their Jewish education needs and to be proactive in bringing about improvements.
+The Commission recommends a number of sources for additional funding to support improvements in Jewish education, including federations and private foundations.